 JOINING THE RIDE

-The Ride will be led by the Patriots Defence Force Motorcycle Club who are responsible for the safety of the ride, and along with Te Ahi Kikoha and representatives of South Island Iwi, will speak to media and represent the riders at community events.
+The Ride is led by the Patriots Defence Force Motorcycle Club who are responsible for the safety of the ride.
+They along with Te Ahi Kikoha and representatives of South Island Iwi speak to media and represent the riders at community events.
+The following riders led the ride in 2012.

 West Wind – James Grey